-As the dust settles on the Annual Planning season, many CEOs now face the challenge of how to achieve and maintain alignment to the company goals across the organization for the entire year.
+As the dust settles on the Annual Planning season, many mid market CEOs now face the challenge of how to achieve and maintain alignment to the company goals across the organization for the entire year.
 For everyone on your executive team, this job should never end.
 And, as CEO, you are the driver, the one person who can have the single greatest impact on your team’s focus and alignment throughout the year.

 - Share the Story.
 In order for employees to get excited about company goals, they must understand why the goals are what they are.
 As CEO, it’s your job to tell the story.
 People remember stories, not numbers or out-of-context phrases.
 If your theme for the year is around customer retention, for example, tell a customer story that really hits home.
 It has to be memorable and give great context as to why the goal is important.